List of Grand Slam men's singles champions

 Novak Djokovic holds the all-time record of 24 major singles titles, including a record 10 Australian Open titles.
-He is the only singles player to hold all four majors simultaneously across three different surfaces (2016), and the only one to complete a triple Career Grand Slam (2023).
+He is the only singles player to hold all four majors simultaneously on three different surfaces (2016), and the only one to complete a triple Career Grand Slam (2023).

 Rafael Nadal holds an all-time record of 14 French Open titles, the most at any slam in tennis history.
 He is the second man in the Open Era to complete a double Career Grand Slam (2022).

 Roger Federer holds an all-time record of 8 Wimbledon titles.
 He also held the most major titles in singles between 2009 and 2022.

 Bill Tilden won 10 major singles titles in the 1920s, including an all-time record of seven U.S. Championships titles.

 Don Budge is the only man to have won six consecutive major singles titles, from Wimbledon 1937 to U.S. Championships 1938, and the first player ever to complete a Grand Slam (1938).

 Ken Rosewall holds a record 15 Pro Major titles, and 23 major titles overall, counting both amateur and professional circuits.

 Roy Emerson was the first man in history to win each major title twice (1967), and the only man to have completed a Career Grand Slam in both singles and doubles.

 Rod Laver is the only man to complete a Grand Slam more than once in his career, in 1962 as an amateur and in 1969 as a professional.

 Pete Sampras won 14 major singles titles in his career, including seven titles at Wimbledon.

 Andre Agassi was the first man to complete a Career Grand Slam across three different surfaces (1999), and the first to win a Career Golden Slam (winning the four majors and an Olympic singles gold medal).